projectcalico/calico/docs/GettingStarted.md

 # Getting started with Calico on Docker

-Calico provides IP connectivity between Docker containers on different hosts (as well as on the same host).

 *In order to run this example you will need a 2-node Linux cluster with Docker and etcd installed and running.*  You can do one of the following.
-* Set this up yourself, following these instructions: [Manual Cluster Setup](./ManualClusterSetup.md)
-* Use [Calico CoreOS Vagrant][calico-coreos-vagrant] to start a cluster in VMs on your laptop or workstation.
+* Use Vagrant to set up a virtual cluster on your laptop or workstation, following these instructions: [Calico CoreOS Vagrant][calico-coreos-vagrant].
+* Set up a cluster manually yourself, following these instructions: [Manual Cluster Setup](./ManualClusterSetup.md).

 If you want to get started quickly and easily then we recommend just using Vagrant.